-Marcello Moccia, MS, of the Department of Neurological Sciences at the University Federico II and IDC Hermitage Capodimonte in Naples, Italy, and colleagues, set out to investigate the relationship between Restless Legs (RLS) and celiac disease (CD).
-The basis of their investigation was that iron-related anemia, due to mal-absorption, is common in CD, and such iron deficiencies are also often found in restless leg patients.
+Marcello Moccia, MS, of the Department of Neurological Sciences at the University Federico II, and IDC Hermitage Capodimonte in Naples, Italy, along with colleagues set out to investigate the relationship between Restless Legs (RLS) and celiac disease (CD).
+The basis of their investigation was that iron-related anemia, due to malabsorption is common in CD, and such iron deficiencies are also often found in restless legs patients.

-In order to complete their investigation, they screened a population of 100 adults stricken with celiac disease for features such as iron metabolism, neurological and clinical conditions.
+In order to complete their investigation, they screened a population of 100 adults stricken with celiac disease for features such as iron metabolism and neurological and clinical conditions.
 In addition, to provide proper balance, they also included 100 age and sex-matched general population, control subjects in the study.

-The presence of restless leg was determined in all subjects by characterizing four essential diagnostic criteria recognized by the international restless leg Study Group.
-Based on these parameters, a restless leg Study Group rating scale was used to measure the severity of restless leg.
+The presence of RLS was determined in all subjects by characterizing four essential diagnostic criteria recognized by the international restless legs study group.
+Based on these parameters, a restless legs study group rating scale was used to measure the severity of RLS.

-The investigators found that restless leg was present in 31% of celiac disease patients, while only 4% of the control population were afflicted.
-The average severity of restless leg in the celiac disease population was moderate.
-There was no significant relationship found between the presence of restless leg and either a gluten-free diet, or iron metabolism, despite the fact that hemoglobin levels were significantly lower in celiac disease patients with restless leg, than in patients that did not suffer restless leg.
+The investigators found that RLS was present in 31% of celiac disease patients, while only 4% of the control population was afflicted.
+The average severity of RLS in the celiac disease population was moderate.
+There was no significant relationship found between the presence of RLS and either a gluten-free diet or iron metabolism, despite the fact that hemoglobin levels were significantly lower in celiac disease patients with RLS.

-The investigators concluded that patients with celiac disease have a higher incidence of restless leg than the general population (Movement Disorders.
+The investigators concluded that patients with celiac disease have a higher incidence of RLS than does the general population (Movement Disorders.
 Volume 25, Issue 7, pages 877–881, 15 May 2010).

-This research suggests that patients with celiac disease are much more likely to be afflicted with restless leg than other patients.
-As a result, patients with celiac disease should be evaluated carefully forrestless leg.
+This research suggests that patients with celiac disease are much more likely to be afflicted with RLS than other patients.
+As a result, patients with celiac disease should be evaluated carefully for the syndrome.